Harvesting Potatoes: How to Know When Your Potatoes Are Ready

 How Long Do Potatoes Take to Grow?

 I live in West Virginia, which is in horticultural zone 6a.
-The white potatoes I plant will take about 135 days to mature.
+The white potatoes I plant will take about 135 days to become mature potatoes.

-- Early potato varieties require 60 to 100 cool days to reach harvest.
+- Early potatoes require 60 to 100 cool days to reach harvest.
 Early potatoes are the best choice for southern regions where summers are very warm or hot.

 - Midseason potatoes require 101 to 135 cool days to reach harvest.
-Late-season varieties require 135 to 160 cool days to reach harvest.
+Late-season varieties require 135 to 160 cool days or light frost to reach harvest.

 - Late-season potatoes are a good choice for northern regions where the weather stays mild all summer.

-How Your Climate and Potato Variety Affect When to Harvest Your Potatoes
+How Your Climate and Potato Variety Affect When to Harvest Potatoes

-In some sub-tropical highlands (such as central Europe, coastal northwestern North America, portions of southwestern South America and small areas of Africa, southeast Australia, and New Zealand) that have mild temperatures and high solar radiation, you can grow potatoes throughout the year.
-Under these ideal conditions (60° to 70°F), potato tubers can mature within 90 days.
+In some sub-tropical highlands (such as central Europe, coastal northwestern North America, portions of southwestern South America, and small areas of Africa, southeast Australia, and New Zealand) that have mild temperatures and high solar radiation, you can grow them throughout the year.
+Under these ideal conditions (60° to 70°F), tubers can mature within 90 days.
 In cooler temperate climates such as northern Europe and Canada, it can take up to 150 days from planting for potatoes to be ready for harvest.